openskies-sh/openskies-sh-articles/content/articles/open-utm-with-blender-spotlight.md

 3. Noticeboard: Fight Declarations submitted via the Launchpad interface is seen here, operations can be seen on a table and / or on a map.
 If you have the appropriate privileges you can authorize operations.
 At the moment, there is no deconfliction or any other support but these can be added in the future.

-You can see some screenshots and photos
+You can see some screenshots and photos, you can navigate [this directory](https://github.com/openskies-sh/flight-spotlight/tree/master/images/screenshots) on Github.

 ### Flight Blender
 Flight Blender is the backend data storage and processing engine for this system.
 Flight Spotlight communicates with Blender via an <a href="http://redocly.github.io/redoc/?url=https://raw.githubusercontent.com/openskies-sh/flight-blender/master/api/flight-blender-1.0.0-resolved.yaml">elaborate API</a> and in most cases you do will not have to interact with this part.
 You can check the Blender Connectivity with Spotlight from within Spotlight.